-Downing Street has raised the target for volunteers to help the NHS during the coronavirus crisis to 750,000 after the initial target was surpassed in days.
+Downing Street has raised the target for volunteers to help NHS England during the coronavirus crisis to 750,000 after the initial target was surpassed in days.

 More than half a million people signed up in just 24 hours to help vulnerable people self-isolating for the next 12 weeks.

-The NHS and the Prime Minister have thanked those who have offered to help after the scheme was announced on Tuesday.
+NHS England and the Prime Minister have thanked those who have offered to help after the scheme was announced on Tuesday.

 Despite the threshold being met twice over - with 560,000 people volunteering by Thursday morning - the Prime Minister's official spokesman said the scheme would stay open.